angelobacchini/mergeSort_sv/README.md

 ## interface

-Top level module "sorter" provides 2 handshake based streaming interfaces for input samples (module act as a slave) and sorted output samples (module acts as a master).
+The top level module "sorter" includes 2 handshake based streaming interfaces for input samples (module act as a slave) and sorted output samples (module acts as a master).
 Handshake rules mimic the AXI4 stream specs:
 * a transfer occurs when both VALID (master driven) and READY (slave driven) are asserted
 * master does not have to wait until READY is asserted before asserting VALID, but once VALID is raised it must remain up until READY is asserted by the slave
 * FIRST and LAST are strobed by the master to signal the first and last sample in the packet.
 They are valid only if VALID is asserted at the same time.

 ## architecture

-The implementation replicates the following code:
+The merge-sort implementation replicates the following code:
 ```python
 def mySort(arr):